Create hand stamped garden markers for plant identification or to add a little garden whimsy!

 Spring seems to have finally arrived here in North Carolina and I’ve been spending my free time outdoors, doing some garden clean up and planting.
 I ran across some copper garden stakes recently that I thought would come in handy for plant identification and to add a little garden whimsy as a fun DIY!

-I found the copper garden stakes at the Dollar Spot at Target in sets of 6 for $3.00, but you can find them at garden centers and online.
-There are similar sets on Amazon, here, for around 80 cents each.
+I found the copper garden stakes at Target, but you can find them at garden centers and online.

 I purchased a metal letter punch set several years ago with the intention of making some stamped spoon markers.
 The stamped spoons turned out to be way harder than I imagined, requiring a lot of hand strength, not to mention ear protection!
 After many failed attempts and ruining several spoons I decided it was much easier to purchase the stamped spoons from Etsy. ;)

 My metal stamp punch set is a 3 mm (1/8 inch) size and ideal for stamping the copper garden markers.
-You can find 3 mm letter punch sets on Amazon here, and there are different fonts to choose from and sets with numbers that weren’t available when I purchased mine.
+You can find 3 mm letter punch sets on Amazon, and there are different fonts to choose from and sets with numbers that weren’t available when I purchased mine.

 The copper banner on the garden markers is soft and only needs a few strikes with a small hammer to make a letter impression, unlike the surface of a metal spoon.
 There is a bit of a learning curve, but this a fun project that is addictive!
 You can make markers for your veggie garden, flowers, herbs, or personalize them for gifts.